pwcremin/pwcremin.github.io/_posts/2015-09-02-python-crud-rest.markdown

 ---
 layout: post
-title:  "Python CRUD REST api with Cloudant"
+title:  "Python CRUD REST API with Cloudant"
 date:   2015-09-5 18:01:11
 categories: bluemix python
 ---

-### Bluemix Setup
+### Setup

-* [Sign up](https://console.ng.bluemix.net/ "Signup for Bluemix").
-With Bluemix we can easily setup Python hosting and a Cloudant database.
+* [Sign up](https://ibm.biz/BluemixATX "Signup for Bluemix") with Bluemix so that we can easily setup Python hosting and a Cloudant database.

 * [Download](https://github.com/cloudfoundry/cli/releases) the Cloud Foundry command line interface.
 This can be run in OSX Terminal or Win Command Prompt (Cygwin not supported)